 A plot of this equation is given in Figure 2 for a range of deformation moduli.
-The curves relating k with depth below surface z are like those published by Brown and Hoek (1978), Herget (1988) and others for measured in situ stresses.
-Hence, equation 3 is considered to provide a reasonable basis for estimating the value of k.
+The curves relating k with depth below surface z are similar to those published by Brown and Hoek (1978), Herget (1988) and others for measured in situ stresses.
+Hence equation 3 is considered to provide a reasonable basis for estimating the value of k.

-Sheorey's work does not explain the occurrence of measured vertical stresses that are higher than the calculated overburden pressure, the presence of very high horizontal stresses at some locations or why the two horizontal stresses are seldom equal.
-These differences are probably due to local topographic and geological features that cannot be accommodated in a large-scale model such as that proposed by Sheorey.
+As pointed out by Sheorey, his work does not explain the occurrence of measured vertical stresses that are higher than the calculated overburden pressure, the presence of very high horizontal stresses at some locations or why the two horizontal stresses are seldom equal.
+These differences are probably due to local topographic and geological features that cannot be taken into account in a large scale model such as that proposed by Sheorey.

-Where sensitivity studies have shown that the in-situ stresses are likely to have a significant influence on the behaviour of underground openings, it is recommended that the in-situ stresses should be measured.
+Where sensitivity studies have shown that the in situ stresses are likely to have a significant influence on the behaviour of underground openings, it is recommended that the in situ stresses should be measured.
 Suggestions for setting up a stress measuring programme are discussed later in this chapter.

-The World Stress Map
+The World stress map

 The World Stress Map project, completed in July 1992, involved over 30 scientists from 18 countries and was carried out under the auspices of the International Lithosphere Project (Zoback, 1992).
 The aim of the project was to compile a global database of contemporary tectonic stress data.

-The World Stress Map (WSM) is now maintained and has been extended by the Geophysical Institute of Karlsruhe University as a research project of the Heidelberg Academy of Sciences and Humanities.
+The World Stress Map (WSM) is now maintained and it has been extended by the Geophysical Institute of Karlsruhe University as a research project of the Heidelberg Academy of Sciences and Humanities.
 The 2005 version of the map contains approximately 16,000 data sets and various versions of the map for the World, Europe, America, Africa, Asia and Australia can be downloaded from the Internet.
-The WSM is an open-access database that can be accessed at www.world-stress-map.org (Reinecker et al, 2005).
+The WSM is an open-access database that can be accessed at www.world-stress-map.org (Reinecker et al, 2005)

 The 2005 World Stress Map is reproduced in Figure 3 while a stress map for the Mediterranean is reproduced in Figure 4.
-These figures can be updated from www.world-stress-map.org.

 The stress maps display the orientations of the maximum horizontal compressive stress.
 The length of the stress symbols represents the data quality, with A being the best quality.
-Quality A data are assumed to record the orientation of the maximum horizontal compressive stress to within 10°-15°, quality B data to within 15°-20°, and quality C data to within 25°.
+Quality A data are assumed to record the orientation of the maximum horizontal compressive stress to within $10^{\circ}-15^{\circ}$, quality B data to within $15^{\circ}-20^{\circ}$, and quality C data to within 25° .
 Quality D data are considered to give questionable tectonic stress orientations.

-The 1992 version of the World Stress Map was derived mainly from geological observations on earthquake focal mechanisms, volcanic alignments, and fault slip interpretations.
+The 1992 version of the World Stress Map was derived mainly from geological observations on earthquake focal mechanisms, volcanic alignments and fault slip interpretations.
 Less than 5% of the data was based upon hydraulic fracturing or overcoring measurements of the type commonly used in mining and civil engineering projects.
-In contrast, the 2005 version of the map includes a significantly greater number of observations from borehole breakouts, hydraulic fracturing, overcoring and borehole slotting.
+In contrast, the 2005 version of the map includes a significantly greater number of observations from borehole break-outs, hydraulic fracturing, overcoring and borehole slotting.
+It is therefore worth considering the relative accuracy of these measurements as compared with the geological observations upon which the original map was based.